Annuities have a long and important history dating to the Roman Era

 Benjamin Franklin was an early supporter of the concept of annuities and in his will left two annuities to the cities of Philadelphia and Boston.
 The Boston annuity lasted until 1993 when the city officials voted to end the annuity and use the lump sum that remained.

-During the Civil War, many annuities were awarded by the United States to military members in lieu of land ownership.
-The idea was supported by President Lincoln prior to his death as a method of assisting injured or disabled military personnel.
-After the Civil War, then President Grant rescinded many of these annuities on the grounds that the benefits far outweighed the contribution.
-A legal battle ensued and the Supreme Court heard the case a few years later and restored the benefits.
+During the Civil War, many annuities were awarded by the United States to military members in place of land ownership.
+President Lincoln supported the idea before his death as a method of assisting injured or disabled military personnel.
+After the Civil War, then President Grant rescinded many of these annuities because the benefits far outweighed the contribution.
+A legal battle ensued, and the Supreme Court heard the case a few years later and restored the benefits.

-At one time banks were also allowed to sell annuities and often times issued their own annuity products.
-During the financial turmoil of 1919 individual states set up rules making to illegal for banks to enter into annuity contracts unless the product was issued by an insurance company.
+At one time banks were also allowed to sell annuities and often issued their annuity products.
+During the financial turmoil of 1919 individual states set up rules making it illegal for banks to enter into annuity contracts unless an insurance company issued the product.
 This set the guidelines today for the absolute safety an annuity provides.

 One of the more famous stories is of the baseball legend Babe Ruth who invested 100% of his funds in annuities.
-His famous quote still resonates today… he said “ I may takes risks in life, but I will never risk my money, I use annuities and I never have to worry about my money.”
+His famous quote still resonates today, he said “ I may take risks in life, but I will never risk my money, I use annuities, and I never have to worry about my money.”

-Annuities provide today exactly what they provided nearly 300 years ago, safety, security and freedom from risk.
+In America, annuities provide today exactly what they provided nearly 300 years ago, safety, security, and freedom from risk.
 If your money is important to you and it must provide an important benefit consider what many famous people have done, rely on annuities.